 Because I can be a crabby old man (who doesn't like that?), my ideal home would be somewhere warm and cozy, with someone home part of the time, and no kids.
+Huge bonus if you have experience with / appreciate the Rat Terrier attitude.
 Dog-savvy teens or adults only would be great, for the simple fact that I don't see very well.
 Sometimes, up close I cannot tell the difference between fingers and treats and get so excited by food and treats that I snatch them up, and fingers can accidentally get pinched in the process.
 My feet are still healing so if they get stepped on, that hurts.
 I am not destructive - left to my own devices, I curl up and nap.
 I actually do way better if I'm left out of the kennel and able to just sleep on a warm doggie bed or couch.
 When I'm in the kennel I pace and get nervous, wondering when my person is coming back.

 I have a special reduced Senior Adoption fee of $150 thanks to the Petco Foundation, and my foster family is committed to setting me up for success in a forever home.